AntonyCorbett/mixing-station-docs/docs/integrations/apis.md

 ### Get data

-A OSC packet without any parameters is used to request the current value.
+An OSC packet without any parameters is used to request the current value.

 ```
 /con/[vn]/{dataPath}